 If more than one fire-blocking layer material is used on a given production cushion, each blocking layer material must be subjected to this test procedure as separate seat test samples with the fire-blocking material completely encapsulating both vertical and horizontal cushion assemblies so that all fire-blocking layers are subjected to the same level of test severity.
 Fire-blocking layers cannot be used in combination for this test.
 The example production cushion in figure 7-10 would require three different seat test sample constructions.
-One construction to substantiate the horizontal production cushion encapsulated in blocking layer "B" (figure 7-10), one construction to substantiate the horizontal production cushion encapsulated in blocking layer "B" (both shown in figure 7-11).
+One construction to substantiate the horizontal production cushion encapsulated in blocking layer "B" (figure 7-10), one construction to substantiate the horizontal production cushion encapsulated in blocking layer " B_1 " and one construction to substantiate the vertical production cushion (both shown in figure 7-11).

 Figure 7-11.
-Seat Test Sample to Substantiate Production Seat Bottom with Blocking Layer "B1" and Seat Test Sample to Substantiate Production Seat Back with Blocking Layer "B"
+Seat Test Sample to Substantiate Production Seat Bottom with Blocking Layer " B_1 " and Seat Test Sample to Substantiate Production Seat Back with Blocking Layer "B"